LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Location<!-- linebreak -->

 Enables or disables the use of channel coordinates in the [Roaming](#roaming) function.
+This also gives access to a notification that displays the orientation and distance to this repeater, by long pressing the **8** key.
 See [Lat](#lat) and [Lon](#lon) settings to define the coordinates.

 #### Lat<!-- linebreak -->